Skip to main content

 The following diagram visually highlights these principles.

-A typical COMET DXP application with its microservices is shown in the following diagram.
+A typical COMET DXP application consists of multiple microservices which are shown in the following diagram.

 Many of the highlighted microservices can be exchanged or omitted.